hajekjiri/neanderthals-vr/README.md

 ```
 npm run watch
 ```
 **Note**: You don't have to restart the Express server for changes to take effect.
-Just hit refresh in your browser.
+Just hit the refresh button in your browser.

 ##### Testing
-[Mocha](https://mochajs.org/) is the framework of choice for testing.
+The [Mocha](https://mochajs.org/) framework is used for testing.
 All tests are located in the `test` folder.
 Use the `test` script to run tests.
 ```
 npm run test
 ```